ValentinaCollareta/Portal-noticias/README.md

 2. Understanding what is the DOM and capability to manipulate it.
 3. Controlling the DOM events.
 4. Develope functionalities to modern and complex Webs.

+## Weekly challenge 06
+:small_orange_diamond: For this week, we had to extend the subscription page with the validates using JavaScript events and send the data input to a web server using HTTP calls from JS when the button is pressed.

+**Weekly Goals**
+1. Understand the details of a Client-server architecture.
+2. Understand the concept of asynchronous function and the difference between Callbacks and Promises.
+3. Implement HTTP requests to external services to get data in asynchronic ways.
+4. Adopt the tools for persistence of data in the browser.